flavioesposito/live_migration/README.md

  CITATION

   If you use this code, please cite our paper:
-  Walter Cerroni and Flavio Esposito, "Optimizing Live Migration of Multiple Virtual Machines".
+  Flavio Esposito and Walter Cerroni, "Optimizing Live Migration of Multiple Virtual Machines".
   Technical Report.
 Nov 2014.